 - An individual:

-- asks several questions about their reporting obligations (fact)
+- asks several questions about your reporting obligations to FINTRAC (context)

 - wants to know how they can avoid their transaction being reported to FINTRAC (context)

-- structures their amounts to avoid client identification or reporting thresholds (context)
+- structures their amounts to avoid client identification or reporting thresholds (fact)

 - keeps changing their explanation for conducting a transaction or knows few details about its purpose (context)

-- An individual making a deposit to a personal account, where that individual:
+- An individual making a deposit to a personal account, where the individual:

-- keeps changing their explanation for the deposit or cannot / will not provide an explanation (context)
+- keeps changing their reason for the deposit or cannot or will not provide a reason (context)

 - exhibits nervous behaviour (context)